 Pace is defined as the actual length of your program in credit hours as listed in the official college catalog, divided by the maximum credit hours you are allowed to attempt in your program for financial aid.
 To obtain your maximum hours multiply the length of your program by 150%.
-For example, the actual hours for a degree in General Studies are 60.
+Example: The actual hours for a degree in General Studies are 60 credits.
 The maximum credit hours you are allowed to attempt is 90 (60 multiplied by 150%=90).
 Divide 60 by 90 and the result is an expected pace of 67% (60/90=67%).
 The college uses a progressive standard for pace, with the higher percentage expected as you progress in school.

-The percentage of cumulative course work that must be successfully achieved each semester:Total Credits Counted in Your Academic HistoryMinimum Cumulative Completion Rate Required(including transfer credits)(successfully completed hours/cumulative attempted hours)0 - 1550%16 and above67%
+The percentage of cumulative course work that must be successfully achieved each semester:

+Total Credits Counted in YourAcademic History

+Minimum Cumulative Completion Rate Required

+(including transfer credits)

+So%

+0 - 15 50% 16 and above 67%

-The calculation for pace does not include any developmental Math, English, Reading, or AELP courses.
-Financial aid is awarded and satisfactory academic progress evaluations are based on the credit hour equivalency of each class.
+The calculation for pace does not include any developmental Math, English, Reading, or ELAP courses.
+Financial aid is awarded and satisfactory academic progress evaluations are based on the credit hour equivalence of each class.
 Some individual courses have different credit, credit equivalent, and billed hours.
 Financial aid will not pay for Workforce Development and Continuing Education courses or any courses students register for as "Audit."